motivemachine/LORA_remote_relays/README.md

 ## Usage/code description
+There are two PlatformIO project folders, one for the main program, one named 'circuit test'.
+The circuit test routing just verifies everything was connected correctly: blink leds, toggle relays, send a packet.
+Both programs are contained in the 'src/' folder and can be pulled from there if you wish to use the code with Arduino IDE.

-Some of these software function are in a state of change as I figure out how best to integrate these devices with my other Lora home network, but the basic function purposes remain the same:
+Some of these software functions are in a state of change as I figure out how best to integrate these devices with my Lora home network, but the basic purpose remains the same:
   * Set local(self) and destination radio addresses (in the form of a byte in Hex format)
       * Destination address is read from the dip switches on startup.
 Simply make sure these are the same across all boards.
 In this case it is the address of the Lora radio on the Raspberry Pi that controls everything.
       * If the button is held on startup (or while the arduino nano reset button is pressed) blink the LEDs while in the 'set local address' function.
 Set the dip switches *different* on each board so each one can be uniquely addressed by whatever device you have turning the relays on and off.
 Press button again to write this new address to EEPROM.